 Fixing blind spots in advancing the STEM workforce

-Growing evidence points to alarming disparities based on sexual orientation and gender identity (SOGI) in U.S. STEM fields, such as career barriers and workplace harassment, which not only raise issues of equal opportunity but represent a waste of STEM talent that hinders scientific progress.
-Those multiply marginalized by race, socioeconomic background, or disability status may face the most challenges.
+Growing evidence points to alarming disparities based on sexual orientation and gender identity (SOGI) in U.S. STEM fields, including career barriers and workplace harassment, which not only raise issues of equal opportunity but represent a waste of STEM talent that hinders scientific progress.
+SOGI minorities who are multiply marginalized by race, socioeconomic background, or disability status may face the most challenges.
 A major barrier to resolving these disparities is the widespread lack of SOGI demographic data on the STEM workforce that prevents policymakers and researchers from understanding and addressing the problems at play.
-Most notably, SOGI data are still not comprehensively collected on the U.S. government’s national STEM workforce surveys, which are used to track the demographic composition of the STEM workforce, ensure equal opportunity, and develop strategies to best engage all the nation’s talent.
+Most notably, SOGI data are still not comprehensively collected on the U.S. government’s national STEM workforce surveys, which are used to track the demographic composition of the STEM workforce, ensure equal opportunity, and develop strategies that can better engage the nation’s talent.
 A key example is the Survey of Earned Doctorates (SED), an annual census of all newly minted PhDs that is required before receiving a U.S. PhD.
 STEM institutions including universities, funding agencies, scientific societies, and private STEM employers also are in need of SOGI data collection, as they may aim to prevent discrimination, resolve educational and career challenges, and retain talent.

-Freeman's work is focused on resolving such blind spots in the U.S. STEM workforce.
-Since 2018, he has been working to have SOGI demographics incorporated into the government’s national data collection and reporting systems for the STEM workforce.
-Due to these efforts, the SED began collecting SOGI data in 2024, and others surveys of the US PhD- and college-educated populations are currently under consideration.
+Freeman's work is focused on resolving such blind spots in advancing the STEM workforce.
+Since 2018, he has been working to have SOGI demographics incorporated into the government’s national data collection and reporting systems for the U.S. STEM enterprise.
+Due to these efforts, the SED began collecting SOGI data in 2024, and other surveys of the U.S. PhD- and college-educated populations are currently being piloted.
 By catalyzing SOGI data infrastructures at the national level while maintaining rigorous privacy and confidentiality standards, this work seeks to create transformative change through data-driven policies and solutions that can better enable the success of all people in STEM.

 Publications